-To put your vehicle into operation, release park brake by pushing hand lever all the way forward.
-Unlock forward/reverse switch by turning keyed lock counterclockwise.
-Select direction you wish to travel by moving red handle of forward/reverse switch into position.
-Slowly depress accelerator pedal until vehicle is moving at the desired speed.
-Steer vehicle as required utilizing the foot brake and accelerator to control your speed.
-For greatest efficiency, it is recommended that you travel at the fastest speed that you can safely maintain.
-You will find that your vehicle will consume almost as much current at low speed as it does at higher speeds.
-Therefore, without taking any unnecessary risk, traveling at the higher speed will deliver more miles per battery charge than continual use in the lower speed range.
+To put your vehicle into operation, unlock forward/reverse switch by turning keyed lock couter clockwise.
+Select direction you wish to travel by moving handle of forward/reverse switch into position.
+Release parking brake, slowly depress accelerator pedal until vehicle is moving at the desired speed.
+Steer vehicle as required utilizing the foot brake and accelerator to control your speed as desired.

-CAUTION: DO NOT "hold" vehicle at a standstill on a hill or incline using your accelerator only.
-Continued "stalled" condition, as described, will damage motor and electrical controls.
-Use either service or park brake to hold vehicle on a hill safely.
+CAUTION: DO NOT "hold vehicle at a standstill on a hill or incline using accelerator only.
+Continued "stalled" condition as described will damage motor and electrical controls.
+Use either your foot brake or hand brake to hold the vehicle on a hill safely.

-When you leave your vehicle, it is best to always place the forward/reverse switch in neutral position.
-Set park brake to prevent vehicle from rolling free, and lock and remove key.
+CAUTION: When you leave your vehicle, it is best to always place forward/reverse switch in neutral position.
+Set parking brake to prevent vehicle from rolling free, and lock and remove key.